anandzol/TutorMe/src/frontend/README.md

-To run the app :
+To run the app on port 3000 :

 ```
 npm install